Tracking Secure by Design progress

 Step 1: Understand what the self assessment tracker is for

-This tracker allows delivery teams within government departments and arm’s-length bodies (ALBs) to demonstrate how they are meeting the Secure by Design principles.
-It will provide you with a confidence profile (LOW, MEDIUM or HIGH) applicable to the phase you are at within the service lifecycle.
-If your project is in scope for the digital and technology spend controls approval process, this tracker must be submitted to the Central Digital and Data Office (CDDO) with support from your internal assurance teams.
+The tracker allows delivery teams within government departments and arm’s-length bodies (ALBs) to demonstrate how they are meeting the Secure by Design principles.
+It will provide you with a confidence profile (low, medium or high) applicable to the phase you are at within the service life cycle.

-You do not need to provide a copy of your tracker as part of the submission, but it may be requested as part of the follow-up review process.
+You do not routinely need to provide a copy of your completed tracker as part of the submission, but it may be requested subsequently by GDS as part of a follow-up review process.

-Populate the ‘Summary’ tab with the necessary information.
-Save it to an appropriate folder within your file management system.
-It should be treated as an asset and therefore only be accessible to those who need to view or contribute to it.
+- Save the self assessment tracker to an appropriate folder in your file management system.
+It should be treated as an asset and so should only be accessible to those who need to view or contribute to it.

 Step 3: Understand how the self assessment tracker works

-- Discovery Phase – equivalent to the requirements analysis stage in non-agile projects
+- discovery phase is equivalent to the requirements gathering stage

-If you select “N/A” as a response to any action, you will be prompted to provide a note explaining why that item has been marked as unnecessary for your service at this phase.
-If you mark too many actions as “N/A”, your security confidence profile will be set as INVALID which indicates that not enough activities have been completed to achieve a sufficiently secure service.
+If you select N/A as a response to any action, you should provide a note explaining why you’ve marked that item as unnecessary for your service at this phase.
+If you respond to too many questions with N/A, your security confidence profile will remain low, indicating that you have not completed enough activities to achieve a sufficiently secure service.

-A HIGH confidence profile is required to demonstrate that the digital service has been delivered in accordance with the Secure by Design principles.
+As part of the spend controls procress, you’ll need a high confidence profile to demonstrate that the digital service has been delivered according to Secure by Design principles.

-Step 4: Provide a response to each required action
+Step 4: Provide a response to each question

-It is not necessary to provide links to documents.
+You do not need to provide links to documents.
 If you do, you must ensure that access has been set appropriately to maintain the security of the information you are referencing.

 Step 5: Keep the self assessment tracker current

-When starting a new delivery phase, it is possible to copy over responses and evidence from an earlier phase if the security requirement or implications remain unchanged.
+When starting a new delivery phase, it is possible to copy over notes or evidence from an earlier phase if the security requirement or implications remain unchanged.